japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-watermark.md

   delayThreshold: String): Dataset[T]
 ----

-In <<spark-sql-streaming-Dataset-operators.md#withWatermark, Dataset.withWatermark>> operator, `eventTime` is the name of the column to use to monitor event time whereas `delayThreshold` is a delay threshold.
+In [Dataset.withWatermark](operators/withWatermark.md) operator, `eventTime` is the name of the column to use to monitor event time whereas `delayThreshold` is a delay threshold.

 *Watermark Delay* says how late and possibly out-of-order events are still acceptable and contribute to the final result of a stateful streaming query.
 Event-time watermark delay is used to calculate the difference between the event time of an event and the time in the past.